Surya-palanisamy/collabXcode/CONTRIBUTING.md

 ## Thank You!

-Thank you for contributing to colab code!
+Thank you for contributing to collabXcode!
 Your efforts make a difference.
 If you have questions or need assistance, contact the project maintainers.

 Happy contributing!